christiangemesi/bachelorarbeit/README.md

 >           ```

 > 3. Setup the Mail Server <br>
+>    - This only needs to be done once.
+If youd change to another server, youd need to follow theese steps:
-> TODO: Add the steps to setup the Mail Server
+>    1. TODO: Add the steps to setup the Mail Server

 > 4. Run docker <br>
 >     1.  you can check if the service is running with `docker ps`, if no service is running start it with `sudo systemctl start docker`